-Timetables indicating dates, days, commencement times, class duration, location, and unit of competency distributed and posted on the designated student noticeboards in advance of classes and are also available from program administrators.
-If changes to current schedules occur, an amended timetable will be posted on the student noticeboard.
+Timetables indicating dates, days, commencement times, class duration, location, and unit of competency will be given to students in advance of classes and are also available from program administrators.
+If changes to current schedules occur, an amended timetable will be made accessible to students.